wjzhengsh/blockchain/develop_starter.md

         composer identity request --card ca --path ./credentials

-The `composer identity request` command will create a `credentials` directory containing certificate `.pem` files.
+The `composer identity request` command creates a `credentials` directory that contains certificate `.pem` files.

 ## Step Three: Adding the certificates to the Starter Plan instance

 The certificates must be added to the Starter Plan instance.
-For convenience, they can be added using the {{site.data.keyword.blockchainfull_notm}} Platform API.
+For convenience, they can be added by using the {{site.data.keyword.blockchainfull_notm}} Platform API.
 The certificates must be added, then the peers must be stopped and restarted, and the certificates synced.
-The data required in the variables of the API calls can be retrieved from the **Connection Profile** in the Starter Plan Network Monitor.
+The data that is required in the variables of the API calls can be retrieved from the **Connection Profile** in the Starter Plan Network Monitor.

-1. The certificate must be added using the following API call:
+1. Add the certificate by using the following API call:

         curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --basic --user ${USERID}:${PASSWORD} --data-binary <body> ${API_URL}/api/v1/networks/${NETWORKID}/certificates

-    In the preceding example, the body has been left blank, the following code is an example of the body of the API request:
+    In the above example, the body is left blank, the following code is an example of the body of the API request:

         {
         "msp_id": "ExamplePeerOrg1",